-Is it normal to feel apprehension about submitting to the spiritual direction process?
+Is apprehension about spiritual direction process normal?

 Dear Father John, I am a new Catholic.
 I found your blog after searching for information on Catholic Spiritual Direction.
 My parish priest has found a director for me, a lady, whom I have not met yet.
 To be honest, I am somewhat terrified of sharing my thoughts and (things I learn) in person.
 I’m more of a writer.
 I don’t mind writing about that which I have learned as a result of overcoming trials-sorry to be vague here-it is embarrassing for me.